Frogs, Pacific Northwest

 The little frogs breed early in the spring.
 The males make their way to the breeding ponds first and call in unison to attract the females.
 The choruses can be incredibly loud considering the size of the frog.

 After mating, the females lay small clusters of eggs that they attach to bits of vegetation in calm, shallow water.
 The egg clusters are irregular in shape and may contain up to 70 eggs.
-The eggs develop rapidly and hatch in two or three weeks after the eggs are laid.
+The eggs develop rapidly and hatch in two or three weeks.
 The tadpoles become frogs at approximately two months.
 The young frogs may be only one cm long.
 The young frogs mature quickly and are ready to breed by one year of age.

 Pacific chorus frogs eat spiders along with a wide variety of insects, which they hunt while climbing about on plants.
 Tadpoles graze on algae and detritus.
 In turn, chorus frogs are preyed on by snakes, raccoons, bullfrogs, and many other birds and small mammals.